bids-standard/bids-website/docs/blog/posts/2023-09-07-steering-group-minutes.md

 ## NOTES

-**Special Guest**

 Renzo: Editor in charge of special initiatives at Aperture

-_Peter Banditini's feedback prior to meeting was that implementing BIDS into Aperture makes some sense_
+Peter Banditini's feedback prior to meeting was that implementing BIDS into Aperture makes some sense

 Use case example: non-BIDS compliant data types?
 Could this create a new opportunity for a BIDS extension proposal?